SIDDHARTHKHARWAR/capstoneproject/README.md

-# Automation Testing Capstone Project
+# Automated testing is being done on the capstone project.
-Create a Testing Framework for Sporty Shoes Website
+To provide a framework for testing the Sporty Shoes website

-Problem Statement and Motivation Real-Time Scenario:
- Sporty Shoes has an e-commerce website that has the following existing features in place:  I used https://neemans.com/ for the task.
+Synopsis of the Issue and Current Situation:
+ Sporty Shoes is the name of the website, which includes several features.
+For the task, I utilized https://neemans.com/.
-• Users can view products  , I wrote some functionality for that also .
+• The user may effortlessly view the products; I've included some features for that as well.
-• If users want to purchase something, they can first sign up and then log in
+• Users can add several goods to their cart and complete the checkout process. • If they want to check and buy something, they can first sign up and then log in.
-• Users can add multiple items to their cart and do a checkout.
-• Users have a dashboard that lets them edit their profile, view past purchases, and view their cart
+• A dashboard is available for them to view, edit, and examine their cart as well as previous purchase histories.
-• Once users do a checkout, the items are cleared from their cart and an order is generated which is stored in their order history The above application is already functional.
-What is needed now is to add a testing layer that will ensure that everything is passed through QA.
+Upon completing the checkout process, users' cart contents are removed, and an order is created and saved in their order history.
+The program mentioned above is now operational.
+The next step is to include a testing layer to make sure everything makes it past quality assurance.

-Task:
-The following tasks outline the testing framework creation:
+Task: The testing framework creation is outlined in the following tasks:

-1. Add additional code to the original project to add a REST API module.
-This module will have two API endpoints:
-• Retrieve the list of all products in the store
-• Retrieve the list of all registered users
+1 To add a REST API module, add further code to the initial project.
+There will be two API endpoints for this module: 2 Get the list of every item in the store; • Get the list of every user who has signed up.
-2. Create Selenium scripts to test all the pages in the web app
+3 Make Selenium scripts to test every page of the website application.
-3. Do unit testing for all the backend classes and methods
+4 Test each and every backend class and method using unit tests.
-4. Create JMeter scripts to do load testing of the homepage and the product detail page
+5 Write JMeter scripts to test the load on the homepage.